hunThubSpace/BB-BugBountyBash/README.md

 ---
 ### 19. **`bb_github_subdomain`**
-The `bb_github_subdomain` function searches for subdomains associated with a specified domain using the Sourcegraph search API.
-It accepts a domain as an argument or reads from standard input if no argument is provided.
-The function constructs a search query to look for subdomains in repositories, retrieves the results in JSON format, and processes them with `jq` to extract relevant matches.
-It then formats the output to show unique subdomains in lowercase.
-After execution, it cleans up the environment variables used for the search.
+Searches for subdomains related to a specified domain using the Sourcegraph search API.

 ```sh
 bb_github_subdomain(){